 Supervising all aspects of Coast Report production and editorial page decisions.
 Students will also be responsible for designing pages of the Coast Report and critiquing them after publication.
-Students will begin to develop an understanding for online-only content.
+Students will understand online-only content.

 Demonstration of Critical Thinking

 By making decisions in editorial content and advertising, students will exhibit critical thinking skills.
 Also understanding CoastReportOnline.coms needs and directing the website will require such skills.